Introduction#

 Architecture#

-The Autoware Foundation is a voting member of the SOAFEE (Scalable Open Architecture For the Embedded Edge) initiative, as the Autoware Open AD Kit is the first SOAFEE blueprint for the software defined vehicle ecosystem.
+The Autoware Foundation is a voting member of the SOAFEE (Scalable Open Architecture For the Embedded Edge) initiative, and the Autoware Open AD Kit is the first SOAFEE blueprint for the software-defined vehicle ecosystem.

 Deployments#